-The coronavirus pandemic effect was less pronounced on demand and supply in the large regional zone
+The coronavirus pandemic effect was less pronounced on demand and supply in the large regional area

-This chapter provides an overview of our analysis of the demand and supply of unbooked taxi services in the large regional zone which includes Ballarat, Bendigo and Geelong.
+This chapter provides an overview of our analysis of the demand and supply of unbooked taxi services in the large regional area of the Urban and Large Regional Zone which includes Ballarat, Bendigo and Geelong.

 As discussed in the previous chapter, there are some data limitations issues, hence the total industry-wide presentation of demand and supply information.
-To get some indications of the trend in the demand for and supply of unbooked taxi services in the large regional area, we used the data provided by the booking service providers in the large regional zone.
-The implication of this approach is that trips which started in the Melbourne metropolitan zone, if any, were also counted.
-We consider that the number of these trips is not likely to affect the general trend of demand and supply of unbooked taxis in the large regional zone.
+To get some indications of the trend in the demand for and supply of unbooked taxi services in the large regional area, we used the data provided by the booking service providers in the large regional area.
+The implication of this approach is that trips which started in the Melbourne Metropolitan Zone, if any, were also counted.
+We consider that the number of these trips is not likely to affect the general trend of demand and supply of unbooked taxi services in the large regional area.

-We presented the results of our analysis of taxi trips and shifts that occurred in the large regional zone as a whole without identifying the booking service provider.
-In some cases data are normalised.
+We presented the results of our analysis of taxi trips and shifts that occurred in the large regional area as a whole without identifying the booking service provider.
+In some cases, data are normalised.